pri22296/progressindicator/docs/quickstart.rst

 =========================================================================

 The default PrgressBar is enough for most purposes.
-But if you need to customize the look of the ProgressBar, you can do so via `Extensions`.
+But if you need to customize the look of the ProgressBar, you can do so via :mod:`~.extensions`.

 -------------------------------------------------------------------------
 Building The ProgressBar
 -------------------------------------------------------------------------

-ProgressManager takes a parameter named components which is an iterable of string or extensions.
+:class:`.ProgressManager` takes a parameter named components which is an iterable of string or extensions.
 Using this, you can customize the look of your progress bar as per your wish.

 .. code:: python